Understanding Class Rank: Its Role in College Admissions

 Grades in all high school courses Grades in AP courses Strength of Curriculum Entrance Exam Scores (SAT/ACT) Essays or writing samples Teacher and counselor recommendations Class rank Extracurricular Activities College Interviews

-If your school does report class rank and you think it reveals something important, then try to put your class rank into perspective for admissions officers, in your personal statement for example, or during a college interview.
+If your school does report class rank and you think it confirms something important, then try to put your class rank into perspective for admissions officers, in your personal statement for example, or during a college interview so they full appreciate your accomplishment.

-On the contrary, if you’re worried your class rank will conceal something important about your actual level of college readiness, you might find an opportunity in your personal essay to highlight the rigor of your coursework or provide insight into specific hardships or challenges you had to overcome in high school…
+On the contrary, if you’re worried your will negatively impact your applicant profile and distorts your record of achievement, seek an opportunity in your personal essay to highlight the rigor of your coursework or to provide insight into specific hardships or challenges you had to overcome in high school…

 If you’re graduating from a non-ranking school or don’t have a high class rank, it may be wise to focus on showcasing your talents, achievements, curiosity, motivation, resilience, and personal growth.